Winter News from Toronto: Entry into the Country (How to Get to Toronto and Things to Know!)

 Upon arrival at Vancouver (YVR), the passengers will slowly disembark from the front seats

-Basically, just go with the flow.
-Signs will tell you which way to go, and if you don't understand English, you can read the Chinese.
+Basically, just follow the flow of people.
+Signs indicate which way to go; if you don't understand English, you can also read the Chinese signs.

-(The author's English is terrible, but he understands Chinese, so he relied on Chinese to get around.)
+(The author, who is completely hopeless at English but understands Chinese, relied on Chinese to navigate.)

 Immigration

-Use the kiosk (available in Japanese) to fill out the information you will be asked at immigration in advance.
+Use the kiosk (which offers Japanese as a language option) to pre-fill in the information you will be asked at immigration.

-After that, there was a face-to-face interview with the examiner in simple English
+After that, there's a brief face-to-face interview in English with the immigration officer.

-(I was asked why I came, how long I would be staying, and what I would do on my way back).
+(They asked me why I was there, how long I would be staying, and how I would be getting back.)

 Since I only spoke a little English, the immigration officer used Google Translate to help me.
 I had some trouble going through immigration, but when he asked me for my return ticket, I showed him my return itinerary on the Air Canada app and he let me through